Datateknologerna-vid-Abo-Akademi/gulis/COMMUNICATION.md

 We use Telegram in DaTe for random communication.
 Telegram is superior to WhatsApp because:

-* It is not owned by Facebook
+* It is not owned by Meta
 * You can contact people by their usernames, no numbers required
 * We have bots
 * You can send stickers